JacobTutt/lora_timeseries/README.md

 # M2 Coursework Repository
 ## LoRA for Time Series Analysis with LLMs

-This repository contains the full pipeline used to preform the evaluation, training, generation and hyperparameter tuning.
+- This repository contains the full pipeline used to preform the evaluation, training, generation and hyperparameter tuning.
+- Results were achieved by submitting jobs to a HPC and storing results and metric through .json files and using weights and biases (wandb)

 ## Pipleine (`src`)
+### `Preprocessor`
+— Scaling & Encoding Time Series from HDF5
+### `Decoder`
+— Convert Encoded String Back to Time Series Arrays
+### `TimeSeriesData`
+— Tokenised Chunked Dataset for Transformers
+### `Full_model`
+— Load and LoRA-Inject a Pretrained Transformer
+### `EarlyStopping`
+— Prevent Overfitting with Adaptive Termination
+### `Train`
+— LoRA Transformer Training with Validation, Logging, and Early Stopping
+### `Evaluate`
+— Validation Loss and FLOPs Estimation for LoRA Models
+### `Generate`
+— Autoregressive Sequence Prediction from Context Using LoRA Model
+### `Hyperparameter_run`
+— Hyperparameter Training Run with LoRA
+### `Hyperparam_wandb`
+— Run Sweep Trial with LoRA and W&B Integration
+### `Flops Calculations`
+- The underlying flops calcs later built it to all relavent functions above
+### `Analysis`
+- Additional Evaluation Metrics (MSE/MAE/MAPE) and plotting

 ## Notebooks
+- Provides a detailed discussion and breakdown of approach takens
+- Provides analysis and plotting of results from .json file results

 ---